In-N-Out Burger 'testing market' for New Zealand stores

 The size of New Zealand's market was likely a reason for the pop-up and testing demand.

-Wilkinson said he would not be surprised if the chain was already working on plans for a physical launch in New Zealand and opened its first store within some of the major retail developments under construction, including in either Commercial Bay or Sylvia Park's Galleria expansion.
+Wilkinson said he would not be surprised if the chain was already working on plans for a physical launch in New Zealand and if it opened its first store within one of the major retail developments under construction, including in either Commercial Bay or Sylvia Park's Galleria expansion.

 Shake Shack and Five Guys were other American fast-food chains that he expected to launch in New Zealand over time.